-In a Mixed Duet Tech athletes perform five (5) TREs, one (1) Hybrid and two (2) Pair Acrobatics.
-There is no connected action during the Hybrid.
+In a Mixed Duet Tech athletes perform three (3) TREs, one (1) Hybrid and three (3) Pair Acrobatics.
+There is no connection action during the Hybrid.
 This will result in three (3) penalties applied to the score:

-- One violation of AS Rules for one (1) extra Element (2 Pair ACRO), and - Two violations of AS Rules for lacking one (1) Hybrid, and one (1) for not performing the connected action.
+- One violation of AS Rules for one (1) extra Element (3 Pair ACRO), and - Two violations of AS Rules for lacking one (1) Required Hybrid, and one (1) for not performing the connected action.